labscript-suite/labscript-devices/docs/source/devices/AD9959DDSSweeper.rst

 ~~~~~

-An example connection table that uses the PrawnBlaster and sweeper:
+An example connection table that uses the PrawnBlaster and sweeper with an external, 100 MHz clock:

 .. code-block:: python